maddeye/defer.h/README.md

 # defer.h

+> [!WARNING]
+> This library is not compatible with MSVC right now.
+> If you wanna help, open a PR.

 A single-header C library that implements the defer statement pattern, similar to Go's `defer` statement.
 This allows you to schedule cleanup code to run when the current scope exits.

 ## Features